Knee Arthritis Treatment Options

 - Did you know losing 10 lbs can take almost 30 lbs of force off of your hip?

 The last option is to consider total hip replacement.
 Unfortunately, injections into the hip joint do not typically provide worthwhile, long term pain relief.
-This surgery requires commitment from both you and your family or friends.
-It is a 6-8 week recovery.
-We have a lot of information for you about surgery.
-Let us know if you’re considering it or have questions.
+Hip replacement requires commitment from both you and your family or friends.
+Recovery takes at least 8 weeks of restricting walking, performing hourly exercise, icing and elevating.
+We have a lot of information for you about hip replacement.
+Let us know if you are considering surgery.

 Not sure if your hip is bad enough for surgery?
-You can take a quiz that may help you decide if you’re ready for hip replacement.
+You can take a quiz that may help you decide if you are ready for hip replacement.

 Once you finish the questionnaire, you can ask one of our providers to help you review the results.
 A lower score indicates worse pain/disability.